natesworksdev/Ryujinx/README.md

 * Software licenses to allow developers use whatever they are comfortable with
 * Web hosting and infrastructure maintaining

 All the funds acquired through our Patreon are considered a donation to support our work.
-Patrons get 1 week of exclusive early access to our progress reports and access to developer interviews.
+Patrons will get 1 week of exclusive early access to our progress reports and access to developer interviews.

 ## License